Are Impact Windows Required in Florida? Code, HVHZ & Homeowner Guide

 Is There a Statewide Requirement for Impact Windows?

-Understanding the Florida Building Code (FBC)
+How the Florida Building Code Treats Windows and Glass Doors

 Difference Between Mandatory vs Optional Protection